Hamburg: Public transport

-The international airport serving Hamburg, Hamburg Airport Helmut Schmidt (IATA: HAM, ICAO: EDDH), is the fifth biggest and oldest airport in Germany, having been established in 1912 and located about 5 mi from the city centre.
+The international airport serving Hamburg, Hamburg Airport Helmut Schmidt (IATA: HAM, ICAO: EDDH; formerly and still informally named Hamburg Fuhlsbüttel Airport), is the fifth biggest and oldest airport in Germany, having been established in 1912 and located about 5 mi from the city centre.
 About 60 airlines provide service to 125 destination airports, including some long-distance destinations like Newark, New Jersey on United Airlines, Dubai on Emirates, and Tehran on Iran Air.
-Hamburg is a secondary hub for Lufthansa, which is the largest carrier at the airport, and the airline also operates one of its biggest Lufthansa Technik maintenance facilities there.
+Hamburg was a secondary hub for Lufthansa, which was at one time the largest carrier at the airport, but has subsequently moved all its routes except the ones to its primary hubs in Frankfurt and Munich to its subsidiary Eurowings.
+Lufthansa also operates one of its biggest Lufthansa Technik maintenance facilities in Fuhlsbüttel.
 The second airport is located in Hamburg-Finkenwerder, officially named Hamburg Finkenwerder Airport (IATA: XFW, ICAO: EDHI).
 It is about 10 km from the city centre and is a nonpublic airport for the Airbus plant.
 It is the second biggest Airbus plant, after Toulouse, and the third biggest aviation manufacturing plant after Seattle and Toulouse; the plant houses the final assembly lines for A318, A319, A320, A321, and A380 aircraft.